kovaclab/environmental_microbiota_meat_processing_facilities/README.md

 # environmental_microbiota_meat_processing_facilities
-Code for analysis of microbiota composition in six meat processing facilities.
+Code for analysis of microbiota composition in meat processing facilities.